learn-co-students/ttt-8-turn-ruby-intro-000/README.md

 1. Asking the user for their move by position 1-9.
 2. Receiving the user input.
+3. Convert position to an index.
-3. If the move is valid, make the move and display the board to the user.
+4. If the move is valid, make the move and display the board to the user.
-4. If the move is invalid, ask for a new move until a valid move is received.
+5. If the move is invalid, ask for a new move until a valid move is received.

 All these procedures will be wrapped into our `#turn` method.
 However, the majority of the logic for these procedures will be defined and encapsulated in individual methods (some of which you may have built previously).